 Economic Injury Disaster Loan Program (EIDL).
 Coronavirus has been declared a disaster in the USA.
 As part of its disaster assistance programme, the SBA is providing low-interest working capital loans of up to US$2 million to small businesses and non-profits affected by the coronavirus.

 Paycheck Protection Program (PPP).
-Due to go live on 3 April US time, the PPP offers small businesses access to short-term cash flow assistance aimed to help deal with the immediate global impact caused by the COVID-19 pandemic.
+The PPP offers small businesses access to short-term cash flow assistance aimed to help deal with the immediate global impact caused by the COVID-19 pandemic.
 These loans are made by SBA-approved lenders (banks), certified by the SBA, and guaranteed by the US Federal Government.